getsolus/solus-site.github.io/content/blog/2017-06-25-budgie-10-4-released.md

 ## Popovers

-For Budgie 10.4, we implemented the `Budgie.Popover` widget, enabling us to replace our usage of Gtk.Popover and fix a long-standing issues with inconsistent popover animations, for example Budgie Menu animating across the screen if the user's panel (and the menu applet) was at the bottom.
+For Budgie 10.4, we implemented the `Budgie.Popover` widget, enabling us to replace our usage of Gtk.Popover and fix a long-standing issue with inconsistent popover animations, for example Budgie Menu animating across the screen if the user's panel (and the menu applet) was at the bottom.

 Furthermore, this Popover widget enables more granular positioning regardless of its origin (top, bottom, left, or right).
 This granular positioning helped to provide us the opportunity to implement panels for all sides of your display!